 5-minute read

-Quick summary: Explore the critical steps for evolving from enthusiasm to true generative AI readiness through practical measures in business strategy, IT strategy, and AI governance.
+Quick summary: Explore the critical steps for evolving from enthusiasm to true AI readiness through practical measures in business strategy, IT strategy, and AI governance.

-Generative AI capabilities have grown by leaps and bounds, capturing the imagination of business leaders.
+AI capabilities have grown by leaps and bounds, capturing the imagination of business leaders.
 The free chat interface of ChatGPT has introduced this new mode of machine learning to millions.
 Executives are pushing their organizations to take advantage and innovate ahead of competitors.
 Meanwhile, employees are clamoring for access and the ability to use it to aid their day-to-day work.

 It sounds like a win-win.
-If executed well, generative AI has the potential to speed up developers, automate processes, and create innovative new capabilities.
+If executed well, AI has the potential to speed up developers, automate processes, and create innovative new capabilities.
 However, if organizations don’t prepare appropriately, it can lead to spiraling costs, unsupportable business operations, misuse, and cybersecurity vulnerabilities.

 Mature organizations procure software with clear business cases and standard IT controls.
-It is useful to think of generative AI in a similar way, but with a few unique features that require care.
-Specifically, Gen AI adoption should be prepared for with a business strategy, technical controls, and AI governance.
+It is useful to think of AI in a similar way, but with a few unique features that require care.
+Specifically, AI adoption should be prepared for with a business strategy, technical controls, and AI governance.

 If organizations don’t prepare appropriately, they could soon be looking at spiraling costs, unsupportable business operations, misuse, and cybersecurity vulnerabilities.